russdanner/craftercms-cursor-skill-crafterize-site-template/README.md

 1. In Crafter Studio, create a new project in CrafterCMS using the Empty Blueprint

 In CursorAI:
-2. open the sandbox folder for the new project
+2. open the sandbox folder for the new project4

 3. Add a folder called `html-template`

 4. Add all of the html files and assets from the template to the `html-template` folder

 5. Open chat and invoke the skill by entering "Crafterize this html template"